bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-01-29-francois-truffauts-cinematic-and-literary-influences.md

 **Speakers**

 **Sonali Joshi** is a curator, writer, subtitler and translator.
 She founded Day for Night Film & Visual Arts in 2006, seeking to champion underrepresented areas of cinema through curatorial projects, distribution and access.
-She began her career in film exhibition at Cornerhouse (now HOME, Manchester), before moving into film distribution in Paris and then heading up the translationsubtitling department of a former post-production house in London.Sonali holds a PhD in French Cinema Studies, the focus of which was actorJean-Pierre Léaud.
+She began her career in film exhibition at Cornerhouse (now HOME, Manchester), before moving into film distribution in Paris and then heading up the translation subtitling department of a former post-production house in London.
+Sonali holds a PhD in French Cinema Studies, the focus of which was actor Jean-Pierre Léaud.

 **Dr Marilyn Mallia**  is a Senior Lecturer in the Department of French at the University of Malta, where she teaches French literature, language and film.
 Her research focuses on gender politics in 19th-century French Gothic and Romantic literature, as well as on cinematic adaptations of the Gothic.
 Her doctoral thesis, which was awarded a prize by the George Sand Association, has been published in 2018 with Classiques Garnier, under the title: _Présence du roman gothique anglais dans les premiers romans de George Sand_.
 Her talk during the BFI event is based on an article which is due to be published in the journal _French Screen Studies_.

 **Catherine Wheatley** is Reader in Film and Visual Culture at King’s College London.
-Her books include _Stanley Cavell and Film: Scepticism and Self-Reliance at the Cinema, Michael Haneke’s Cinema: The Ethic of the Image_,
-the BFI Film Classics book on _Caché_, and, with Lucy Mazdon, _Sex, Art and Cinephilia: French Cinema in Britain._ Catherine also writes regularly for
-_Sight and Sound_ magazine.
+Her books include _Stanley Cavell and Film: Scepticism and Self-Reliance at the Cinema, Michael Haneke’s Cinema: The Ethic of the Image_,  the BFI Film Classics book on _Caché_, and, with Lucy Mazdon, _Sex, Art and Cinephilia: French Cinema in Britain._ Catherine also writes regularly for  _Sight and Sound_ magazine.

 **Dr Pasquale Iannone** is Lecturer in Film Studies at the University of Edinburgh.
 His research interests include European cinema (French and Italian in particular), film sound and film adaptation.
 He is also a critic and broadcaster, contributing to BBC Radio and _Sight and Sound_ among other outlets.
 He is currently working on a book on Jean-Pierre Melville’s _L’Armée des ombres_.